Are large language models superhuman chemists?: Methods

 \subsection{Confidence estimate}

 To estimate the models' confidence, we prompted them with the question (and answer options for \gls{mcq}) and the task to rate their confidence to produce the correct answer on a scale from 1 to 5.
 We decided to use verbalized confidence estimates\autocite{xiong2023llms} since we found those closer to current practical use cases than other prompting strategies, which might be more suitable when implemented in systems.
+In addition, this approach captures semantic uncertainty, which is not the same as the probability of a token being given a sequence of tokens (i.e., the uncertainty one obtains from logit-based approaches).
+On top of that, many proprietary models do not provide access to the logits, making this approach more general.
+In \Cref{sec:confidence_estimates}, we provide more details and comparisons with a logit-based approach.